Chelsea Joy Eats

 Description

 This zesty mustard chive vinaigrette is the perfect salad dressing for all your summer salads.
-It's gluten free, paleo, and vegan.
+For more lemon flavor, feel free to swap out the apple cider vinegar for more lemon juice!

 Ingredients